A Limp in the Woods (Day 8)

 All the heat this happy camper had worked so hard to create goes missing the instant the sleeping bag is unzipped.
 Unzipping the woodshed assures I won’t be warm again for hours.
 This is one of the worst parts of camping.
 There are others.

 A pee bottle would do the trick, but I don’t like peeing in bottles.
-Nor do I like peeing in front of a nymphomaniac.
+Nor do I like peeing before a dissolute voluptuary who’s always in heat.
 Or anyone else.
 Plus, once you’ve chugged urine, you’d never consciously choose to piss into a bottle again.
 Trust me on this.
 Pee tastes like shit.

 The sky was on full exhibition when I stepped out.
 Absolutely jaw-dropping.
 The clouds had retreated and I stood there thunderstruck, gawking at a gazillion sparklers, nearly peeing on myself.
 With its accessible lucida Alioth, I could name just one asterism--the Big Dipstick.
 But there were dozens on display, including that one shaped like an albino orangutan holding a raised bowling pin in one hand and a mirror in the other.
 Stunned by it all, I wondered for a second: if the constellations had been named in recent centuries there’d probably be fewer animals up there, just as there are here on Earth.
 Shoot ‘em down, shooting star!